Karenp0145/LearnPython/README.md

 ### Simple CLI Program
 - Adding, searching, listing, and deleting contacts
 - Basic user-driven menu system

+### Anagram Grouping
+- Sorts words by their letters and groups anagrams
+- Using a clean, modular structure.

+### Email Validation
+- Checks that an email has one @ and a valid domain
+- Using a simple, organized function setup.